Katmandu City Tour

 Kathmandu is the capital city of Nepal.
-It is the largest metropolis in Nepal, with a 1.5 million populations.
-Kathmandu city is known as the city of temple.
-The city is located at the 1,400 meters (4,600 feet) above the sea level.
-Kathmandu has been the center of Nepal’s history, art and culture.
-Kathmandu city is famous for the tour because there are so many tourism areas like Boudhanath, Pashupatinath Temple, Swoyambhu and Kathmandu Durbar Square etc.
+It is the largest metropolis in Nepal, with a 1.5 million population.
+Kathmandu city is known as the city of temples.
+The city is located at 1,400 meters (4,600 feet) above sea level.
+Kathmandu has been the center of Nepal’s history, art, and culture.
+Kathmandu city is famous for the tour because there are many tourist areas like Boudhanath, Pashupatinath Temple, Swoyambhu, Kathmandu Durbar Square, etc.

-Boudha Stupa is one of the largest stupa in the world.
+Boudha Stupa is one of the largest stupas in the world.
 This largest Buddhist Stupa in Nepal lies about 8 km to the east of downtown Kathmandu.
-During the festival of Losar (Tibetan New Year) in February or March, at Boudhanath hosts the great celebration.
+During the festival of Losar (Tibetan New Year) in February or March, Boudhanath hosts the grand celebration.
 In 1979, Boudha became a UNESCO World Heritage Site.
 There are more than 45 Buddhist monasteries in the area.

 Swayambhu is also known as the Monkey Temple.
-There are many monkeys living in the north-west parts of the temple.
+Many monkeys are living in the northwest parts of the temple.
 In 1979, Swayambhu became a UNESCO World Heritage Site.
 Swayambhu occupies a central position; it is probably the most sacred among Buddhist pilgrimage sites in Nepal.
-There are many local and foreigner tourists come for enjoy the Kathmandu city tour.
+Many local and foreign tourists come to enjoy the Kathmandu city tour.

 Kathmandu Durbar Square

-Kathmandu Durbar Square is the most important part of the Katmandu city tour.
-At Katmandu Durbar Square there are Hanumandhoka Durbar and Basantapur Durbar.
-Hanumandhoka Durbar came from the statue of Hanuman established by the King Pratap Malla at the entrance of the royal palace in 1672 A.D and Basantapur Durbar is built by King Prithvi Narayan shah in 1770.
-The combination of these two Durbar is known as Kathmandu Durbar Square.
-The eight day long Indra Jatra festival in honor of Indra, the ‘god of rain’, is held every year in August/September, there is great celebration.
+Kathmandu Durbar Square is an essential part of the Katmandu city tour.
+At Katmandu Durbar Square, there are Hanumandhoka Durbar and Basantapur Durbar.
+Hanumandhoka Durbar came from the statue of Hanuman established by the King Pratap Malla at the entrance of the royal palace in 1672 A.D, and Basantapur Durbar was built by King Prithvi Narayan shah in 1770.
+The combination of this two Durbar is known as Kathmandu Durbar Square.
+The eight-day-long Indra Jatra festival in honor of Indra, the ‘god of rain,’ is held every year in August/September; there is a grand celebration.
 Kathmandu Durbar Square temples around its premises, including those dedicated to various gods of the Hindu pantheon like Ganesh, Shiva-Parvati, Bhagwati, Saraswoti, Krishna, etc., besides Taleju and Kumari Ghar.
-Close to the famous square is a temple from which Kathmandu’s name is said to be derived, that is, Kasthamandap Temple.
+Close to the famous square is a temple from which Kathmandu’s name is said to be derived, Kasthamandap Temple.
 The wood of a single tree is said to have been used to construct it.